Did you get your flu shot yet?

 Get yours today.

-Contact counseling and health services at 978.542.6413 or 978.542.6410 to schedule a flu shot.
+Make an appointment using our health services portal to schedule a flu shot.
 Please check with us for information about upcoming flu vaccination clinics

 Influenza Information and Recommendations